ortus-docs/cbvalidation-docs/overview/validating-constraints/README.md

 ## Validation Results

 The return of the `validate()` method is our results object  `cbvalidation.models.result.ValidationResult` which has several methods that you can use to interact with the validation results.
-Usually you woul use the `onError() and onSuccess()` callbacks to finalize the validation.
+Usually you would use the `onError() and onSuccess()` callbacks to finalize the validation.

 ```javascript
 /**